It is not possible to apply for his degree programme during spring 2013.

 Practical training is an essential part of the studies.
-Practical training will prepare the students for ever more demanding tasks already during their studies, which will ease their shift to working-life.
-The practical training in International Business lasts 20 weeks.
-The student demonstrates with a thesis that they master the basic skills of the trade, know their chosen object of study and that they are capable of independent problem-solving.
+Practical training will prepare the students for ever more demanding tasks and will ease their shift to working-life.
+The degree programme of Tourism has a practical training period of 20 weeks.
+The student demonstrates with a thesis that they master their chosen object of study and that they are capable of independent problem-solving.
+Close cooperation with restaurant and tourism enterprises in the area provides students with interesting work placements and thesis subjects.

 Comprehensive mastery of the profession with core competences